 One of the most important factors when it comes to earbuds is seal and fit.
 A cogent seal will vastly improve sound quality because it isolates you from ambient noise.
 Bass reproduction is the first to go when a seal isn’t formed to the ear.
 By allowing external noise in, you’re degrading the overall sound quality of your earbuds, because of auditory masking.
 Investing in third-party ear tips will vastly improve sound quality.

-What if your phone doesn’t have a headphone jack?
+Can you use wired earbuds if your phone doesn’t have a headphone jack?

 If your phone manufacturer nixed the headphone jack, you can always pick up a USB-C adapter.
 It’s a bit cumbersome but does the trick.
 Otherwise, you can always look into cheap true wireless earbuds or USB-C headphones.
 Regarding the latter, though, the technology has yet to impress us.
 In fact, it seems a dead market at this point.

-How we choose the best wired earbuds under $20
+How we choose the best wired earbuds

 Why you should trust SoundGuys

 We’re stationed at this site day-to-day and understand that consumer and professional needs are constantly evolving.
 Seeing as we’re inundated with audio products, we’re able to easily sift through the noise to pick out the good from the disappointing.
 Each of us has multiple years of experience when it comes to keeping tabs on the audio industry and rely on that to guide our review process.